Babatunde-Ben/Login-Page-Assessment/README.md

-# Login Page Assessment
+# LOGIN PAGE ASSESSMENT

 ## Introduction

-This project is a static login page designed in lieu of Malon Global Technologies Frontend Developer Assessment Test
+This project is a static login page designed in lieu of Malon Global Technologies Frontend Developer Assessment Test.

 ---